Chambers and Partners 2023

 Chambers & Partners 2005

 Matthew specialises in litigating catastrophic injury and large loss personal injury claims.
-Most of his work concerns damages claims in excess of £1M and he is frequently instructed alone against Leading Counsel.
-He has a balanced practice of acting for both claimants and defendants.
+Most of his instructions involve damages claims where awards are made or settlements achieved of between £1m - £10m.
+He is frequently instructed alone against Leading Counsel.
+He works with Leading Counsel in cases of the utmost complexity or where there is a significant legal principle at stake.
+He maintains a balanced practice of acting for both claimants and defendants thereby maintaining independence and objectivity.

-In addition to his personal injury practice Matthew acts in health and safety crime prosecutions.
-He is particularly experienced in cases occurring within the transport, healthcare, prison, security and construction sectors.
-He is often instructed to appear in the Coroner's Court in health and safety matters.
+He is particularly experienced in injuries or deaths occurring within the transport, healthcare, prison, security and construction sectors.
+He is often instructed to appear in the Coroner's Court in these sectors including deaths occasioned by suicide and self neglect.
+Matthew has experience of acting in health and safety crime prosecutions in the criminal courts.

 Matthew is a trial lawyer.
 He is frequently instructed in liability disputes at trial where clinical cross-examination or technical legal submissions are required.
 Examples of topics covered in cases which Matthew has litigated are: